csiebler/azure-machine-learning-terraform/README.md

 # azure-machine-learning-terraform

 This repo shows an example for rolling out a complete Azure Machine Learning enterprise enviroment via Terraform.

-That includes the following resources:
+This includes rollout of the following resources:

 * Azure Machine Learning Workspace with Private Link
 * Azure Storage Account with VNET binding (using Service Endpoints) and Private Link for Blob and File
-* Azure Key Vault with VNET binding (using Service Endpoints)
+* Azure Key Vault with VNET binding (using Service Endpoints) and Private Link
 * Azure Container Registry
 * Azure Application Insights
 * Virtual Network
+* Jumphost (Windows) for testing

 ## Instructions